ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-31-aws-data-storage.md

 # Demonstrate ability to make architectural trade off decisions involving database options

-Use RDS for ACID, joins, complex queries
+- Use RDS for ACID, joins, complex queries

-Don't use RDS for index and query focused, BLOB
+- Don't use RDS for index and query focused, BLOB

-Use DynamoDB for indexed, query focused data, automated scalability
+- Use DynamoDB for indexed, query focused data, automated scalability

-Don't use DynamoDB for prewritten apps, data larger than 400kb, BLOB, relational data
+- Don't use DynamoDB for prewritten apps, data larger than 400kb, BLOB, relational data

-Use EC2 for DB2, Informix or Sybase
+- Use EC2 for DB2, Informix or Sybase

-Use EC2 for complete control of DB
+- Use EC2 for complete control of DB

 # Demonstrate ability to implement the most appropriate data storage architecture

 ^^^See above^^^

+## Products with automated backup

+- Redshift

+- Redis

+- RDS

+## Products that don't automatically backup

+- EC2

 # Determine use of synchronous versus asynchronous replication

-Multi-AZ RDS = synchronous
+- Multi-AZ RDS = synchronous

-RDS Read Replica = asynchronous
+- RDS Read Replica = asynchronous

 # Key Resources